 After bringing the University of Massachusetts basketball program to national prominence in the ‘90s and resurrecting the Memphis basketball program in the 2000s, Calipari became the 22nd coach in UK history and seventh in the last 80 years.

-Following his fifth season at UK, Calipari’s overall on-court record is 597-166, giving him the fourth-highest winning percentage (.771) among active NCAA Division I coaches with 10 years experience at college basketball’s Division I level, trailing only Mark Few, Roy Williams and Thad Matta.
-Heading into the 2014-15 season, he is just three wins shy of becoming the 13th active coach with 600 wins.
+Calipari’s overall on-court record is 635-178 (.781) following his sixth season at UK.
+He entered the 2014-15 season with the third-highest winning percentage among active NCAA Division I coaches with 10 years of experience at college basketball’s Division I level, trailing only Mark Few and Roy Williams.
+After opening the 2014-15 campaign with three straight wins, Calipari became the 13th active head coach with 600 wins.

 Calipari is one of only two coaches (Williams) in NCAA Division I history to have 400 or more wins in his first 16 years as a head coach, and his 173 victories from 2008-12 are the most ever for a coach over a five-year span in Division I history.
 Since the 2005-06 season, he has the best winning percentage among all Division I coaches.
-On the NCAA Division I list for winning percentage for all coaches (minimum 10 years), Calipari is in 10th place and ahead of Mike Krzyzewski, Jim Boeheim, Bob Huggins and Lute Olson.
+On the NCAA Division I list for winning percentage for all coaches (minimum 10 years), Calipari entered the 2014-15 season in 10th place and ahead of Krzyzewski, Jim Boeheim, Bob Huggins and Lute Olson.

-Calipari’s eight 30-win seasons are third most for a head coach in NCAA Division I history, and he is the first coach in NCAA Division I history to record five straight on-court 30-win seasons.
-For his college career (22 years), Calipari has 20 20-win seasons and 13 25-win campaigns.
-The 20 consecutive 20-win seasons tie Olson for the second-longest streak in NCAA history, trailing only Dean Smith, who had 27.
+His nine 30-win seasons are third most for a head coach in NCAA Division I history, and he is the first coach in NCAA Division I history to record five straight on-court 30-win seasons.
+For his college career (23 years), Calipari has 21 20-win seasons and 14 25-win campaigns.
+The 21 consecutive 20-win seasons is the second-longest streak in NCAA history, trailing only Dean Smith, who had 27.

-His NCAA Tournament record of 43-14 (.754) gives him the second-highest winning percentage among active coaches and the second highest of all-time (minimum 20 games).
-His five Final Four appearances is tied for ninth most by a coach all-time, and his 11 straight NCAA Tournament wins prior to the 2014 national championship loss was the longest winning streak in the tournament since the Florida Gators won 12 straight in 2006 and 2007.
+His NCAA Tournament record of 47-15 (.758) gives him the second-highest winning percentage among active coaches and the second highest of all-time (minimum 20 games).
+His six Final Four appearances are tied for fifth most by a coach all-time, and his 11 straight NCAA Tournament wins prior to the 2014 national championship loss was the longest winning streak in the tournament since the Florida Gators won 12 straight in 2006 and 2007.

-Coach Cal started his head-coaching career at UMass in 1998, guiding a struggling program at UMass to the top of college basketball, capped off by a Final Four appearance in 1996.
+Coach Cal started his head-coaching career at UMass in 1998, guiding a struggling program to the top of college basketball, capped off by a Final Four appearance in 1996.